One of the delights of your day is opening your flower shop.

 Your website shows what people search for when they use your website’s search function.

-Say for instance you’re writing articles about roses, but you notice people searching for geraniums, you could start writing about geraniums to ensure that you’re giving the market what it wants.
+Say for instance you’re writing articles about roses, but you notice website visitors searching for geraniums, you could start writing about geraniums to ensure that you’re giving the market what it wants.

 Your floral website will be mobile friendly.